Woylie: Conservation

 Despite those declines, woylies continued as small localised populations in predator-free sanctuaries, including a population established in 2010 at Wadderin Sanctuary in the central Western Australian wheatbelt.
 The reintroduction of control programs for predators saw the species successfully conserved at sites including Perup, Tutanning and the Dryandra Woodland reserves.
 In the Dryandra Woodland, woylie numbers, which had been decimated by hundreds of feral cats, were reported to be recovering after the introduction of a state-sponsored cat baiting and trapping program, supported by the adjacent farming community.
 It was discovered that most of the feral cats were living and breeding on surrounding farms, and then entering the woodland to kill the native animals.

 The species has become established at a large fenced reserve at Western Australia's Mount Gibson Sanctuary.
 It was reintroduced to large fenced landscapes at Newhaven in the Northern Territory in August 2021 and to Mallee Cliffs National Park in NSW in September 2021.

 As of 2020, plans were in place to reintroduce the species to the Pilliga Forest in NSW, and to Dirk Hartog Island in WA.

-It is a key species in the faunal reconstruction project on South Australia's Yorke Peninsula, formerly named the Great Southern Ark (2019), renamed Marna Banggara in June 2020 in honour of the Narungga people, who are the traditional owners of the region.
+It is a key species in the faunal reconstruction project within the Dhilba Guuranda–Innes National Park on South Australia's Yorke Peninsula, formerly named the Great Southern Ark (2019), renamed Marna Banggara in June 2020 in honour of the Narungga people, who are the traditional owners of the region.
 As part of this project, the woylie's reintroduction is being supported by large-scale fencing and the baiting of feral cats and foxes.
-In August 2021, 40 woylies were translocated from Wedge Island to the Dhilba Guuranda–Innes National Park on the Yorke Peninsula.
+In August 2021, 40 woylies were translocated from Wedge Island to Dhilba Guuranda–Innes National Park.
 Surveillance trapping in 2022 confirmed population survival and breeding.
-In July 2022, 36 woylies were translocated from WA for the first time, with the permission of the Noongar traditional custodians, in a move that will boost genetic diversity.
+In July 2022, 36 woylies were translocated from WA for the first time, with the permission of the Noongar traditional custodians, to boost genetic diversity.
+Another 73 animals were translocated from Dryandra National Park in WA in June 2023, when it was reported that the existing bettongs were surviving and breeding.
+A trapping survey estimated that there are over 200 in Dhilba Guuranda-Innes National Park as a result of the Marna Banggara project as of March 2023.
+The species has been listed as near threatened by the IUCN since 2025.